|Nutrition Facts (per serving)|

-- For The Dressing:
+For The Dressing:

-- 2 tablespoons rice vinegar
+2 tablespoons rice vinegar

-- 3 tablespoons extra virgin olive oil
+3 tablespoons extra-virgin olive oil

-- 1 tablespoons minced shallots
+1 tablespoons minced shallots

-- 1 teaspoon Dijon mustard
+1 teaspoon Dijon mustard

 For The Salad:

-- 6 cups slivered romaine lettuce
+6 cups slivered romaine lettuce

-- 1 cup thinly sliced celery
+1 cup thinly sliced celery

-- 1/2 Vidalia onion, very thinly sliced
+1/2 onion Vidalia onion, very thinly sliced

-- 1 red bell pepper, thinly sliced
+1 red bell pepper, thinly sliced

-- 1/3 cup crumbled queso cotija (see Note)
+1/3 cup crumbled queso cotija, see Note

-- In a small bowl combine the vinegar, olive oil, shallots, mustard, and salt and pepper.
+In a small bowl combine the vinegar, olive oil, shallots, mustard, and salt and pepper.
 Or place the ingredients in a small container or shake well to combine.

-- In a large bowl combine the lettuce, celery, onion, bell pepper, then add the dressing and toss to combine.
+In a large bowl combine the lettuce, celery, onion, bell pepper, then add the dressing and toss to combine.
 Transfer to a serving bowl, and sprinkle over the queso cotija.

+Note: Queso Cotija is a hard, crumbly dry cow’s milk cheese with a pronounced salty flavor.
 It is named after the town of Cotija, Michoacán.
 A little bit goes a long way.
 Cotija can be purchased in small rounds or large blocks, and it is often used crumbled or grated as a topping for burritos, soups, salads, tostadas, beans and tacos.
 You can often buy it crumbled or grated.